 An "esthetician" is any person who, for compensation, performs personal services for the cosmetic care of the skin only.

-A "nail technician" is any person who, for compensation, performs personal services for the cosmetic care of the hands, feet, and nails only.
+A "manicurist" is any person who, for compensation, performs personal services for the cosmetic care of the hands, feet, and nails only.

-A "manager" is any person who is a cosmetologist, esthetician, advanced practice esthetician, nail technician practitioner, or eyelash technician practitioner, and who has a manager license and provides any services under that license, as defined in subdivision 3.
+A "manager" is any person who conducts, operates, or manages a cosmetology school or salon and who also instructs in or provides any services, as defined in subdivision 3.

 A "salon" is an area, room, or rooms employed to offer personal services, as defined in subdivision 3.
-"Salon" does not include the home of a customer but the board may adopt health and infection control rules governing practice in the homes of customers.
+"Salon" does not include the home of a customer but the board may adopt health and sanitation rules governing practice in the homes of customers.